-That said, many mothers who have used hypnobirthing report having had low pain sensations.
+That said, many mothers and birthing people who have used hypnobirthing report having had low pain sensations.
 There is a physiological explanation for this: Fear and anxiety creates feelings of tension in the body thus constricting the birthing muscles.
 This in turn increases sensations of pain.
 By addressing fears through the hypnobirthing workshops and enhancing feeling of relaxation and control through the tools you will learn, birthing can be accomplished more comfortably and in a shorter period.
 Furthermore, having a relaxed body encourages the release of endorphines - our bodies natural pain killer.

 Which hypnobirthing course should I choose?
 I've heard of lots of different methods and am confused.

 The word 'hypnobirthing' is a generic one and therefore there are many people across the world offering varying approaches.
-Not all practitioners however are certified clinical hypnotherapists so for this reason I would choose with care when looking for a provider.

 I am an Easibirthing practitioner: Easibirthing is a UK based model which was designed in association with midwives which therefore means it complements UK birthing practices.
 The Certified Hypnotic Birthing Practitioner qualification is the only hypnosis for childbirth qualification in the UK which is independently accredited.
 All of its graduates are clinical hypnotherapists.